replit/river/PROTOCOL.md

 - Increment the `seq` for the session by 1.

 When receiving messages, the transport MUST ensure that the only messages it validates are those that have a `seq` that is exactly equal to the `ack` of the session.
 This ensures exactly-once delivery semantics.

 #### On disconnect

 Handling close events is detailed in the 'Creating Connections and Sessions' section above.

 When a connection is lost, the client and server should attempt to reconnect to the other side.
-The client and server should both have a grace period for the other side to reconnect before considering the session lost.
+The client and server should both have a grace period `sessionDisconnectGraceMs` for the other side to reconnect before considering the session as dead.

 It is important to note that this implies that there are two types of 'reconnects' in River: